Dallas Appeals Attorneys

 Filing Motions and Notices

-The appeals process begins after the court clerk and court reporter file their records and the court’s judgment is entered.
+The appeals process begins after the court’s judgment is entered.
 Once this happens, the attorney can submit a motion for a new trial and a notice of direct appeal.
-For state cases, the notice of appeal must be filed within 30 days; for federal, 14 days.
+For civil cases, the notice of appeal must be filed within 30 days; for criminal cases, the timeline is 14 days.
 Some exceptions may be granted concerning the filing deadlines.

 At the time the notices are filed, the appeals lawyer may also request the court record.
 The court record is a transcript of the trial and includes the evidence presented.